 For a while, in the early years, we pondered on the possibility of setting a wind limit for disc field events.
 However, the idea never really got much traction for a couple of reasons.
 For one, managing the logistics of insuring the consistent measurement of the wind seemed unrealistic.
 And, we also face a more complex situation than the sprint races.
 For them, ground level wind speed is what it’s all about.
 Who really knows what it is for us?
 We could have legal wind at the line and a huge tail wind at an elevation of 20 m far downfield.
 I’ve always been an unconvinced skeptic when we are satisfied to simply pretend that we’re doing something of significance.
 I give you airport security and campaign finance reform.
-Sometimes, this airport offers private charter flights to prime hotspots that are seasonal in the area.
 But, I digress…

 So, given all this, it’s been interesting to see how steadily the distance mark has progressed over the years.
 Maximum Time Aloft (MTA) has been kind of stuck since we had the amazing, out of this world throw from Donnie “Sauce” Cain (16.72 sec) in 1984.
 Time it out on your watch and try to imagine the flight.
 You’ll see why it has stood so long.
 In contrast, the distance marks have moved up with pretty steady progress over the years.
 But now, we’re approaching the stage where it takes an almost perfect combination of talent and conditions to extend the records.
 Incidentally, in case you’re wondering why nobody has ever set a record by just running out into the middle of a hurricane and tossing one up, there are a couple of reasons.
 One is that we have been very specific about not allowing such spontaneous attempts.
 In fact, just this past year, we have made the process for such competitions more stringent in terms of pre-publicity and scheduling.